ShaunCurtis/Blazr.EditForm/readme.md

 Next our Presentation layer service.

-This holds all and manages the data used by the edit form.
+This holds and manages the data used by the edit form.
 The `CountryEditContext` is readonly so can't be replaced during the lifetime of the presenter.
 The presenter is a `Transient` service, so it's important not to do anything in it that requires implementing `IDisposable`.

 ```csharp
 public class CountryEditorPresenter